nphamilton/nphamilton.github.io/blog/_posts/2022-04-04-book-reviews.md

 7. "An Echo of Things to Come" by James Islington
     * 5/5 stars
     * Building off the acheivements of the first, the sequel to "The Shadow of What Was Lost" is even better.
-I love learning more about the character's past and gleaning glimpses of their futures.
+I love learning more about the characters' pasts and gleaning glimpses of their futures.
 Everything is connected and it's so great seeing the author's vision slowly unfold.
 I wille be devouring the final book as soon as I can.